farmdawgnation/lift-js-example/README.md

 # Semicolons Gone Missing

-This project demonstrates behavior we've observed where we had expected Lift to send down semicolons with some custom JsCmds, and it did not.
+This project demonstrates behavior we've observed where we expected Lift to send down semicolons with some custom JsCmds, and it did not.
 This may not be unintended behavior, but it wasn't something we expected - so this might be a case where some added documentation or the like may be appropriate.

-Most browsers don't seem to notice the difference, but in jQuery 1.7 the implementation of globalEval was changed for Internet Explorer.
-IE9+ appears to handle multiple lines without semicolons just fine, as it is valid JavaScript, yet IE8 chokes and throws errors.
+Most browsers don't seem to notice the difference, but in jQuery 1.6+ the implementation of globalEval was changed for Internet Explorer.
+IE9+ appears to handle multiple lines without semicolons just fine, as it is valid JavaScript, however IE8 chokes and throws errors.

-So, if you're having problems with IE8 not liking JavaScript you send down via a `partialUpdate()`, there's a good chance you're doing something like this in your project.
+So, if you're having problems with IE8 not liking JavaScript you send down via a `partialUpdate()`, and you're running jQuery >= 1.6 there's a good chance you're doing something like this in your project.

 ## Running this Project